NilFoundation/dbms-python/docs/document.rst

 Documents
 ---------

-In python-arango, a **document** is a Python dictionary with the following
+In python-dbms, a **document** is a Python dictionary with the following
 properties:

 * Is JSON serializable.